solliancenet/microsoft-postgresql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

 ### Test the Application

-1. Browse to `https://PostgreSQLdevSUFFIX.azurewebsites.net/` to see the app load with SSL
+1. Browse to `https://pgsqldevSUFFIX.azurewebsites.net/` to see the app load with SSL

 ### Add Firewall IP Rule and Azure Access

 1. Switch to the Azure Portal
-2. Browse to the `PostgreSQLdevSUFFIX` Azure Database for PostgreSQL Flexible Server Single server
+2. Browse to the `pgsqldevSUFFIX` Azure Database for PostgreSQL Flexible Server
 3. Under **Settings**, select **Connection security**
 4. Select **Add current client IP address (...)**
 <!--